Im-Rises/video-stream-ascii/README.md

 here: [video-ascii-example](https://github.com/Im-Rises/video-ascii/blob/main/src/components/CameraAsciiPanel.tsx).

 You can test the example at this link: [video-ascii-example](https://im-rises.github.io/video-ascii/).
-It will create a video ascii from you camera and output it in real time full screen with auto aspect ratio.
+It will create a video ascii from you camera and output it in real time full screen with auto aspect ratio and a copy to clipboard button.
 You can also find it below:

 <details>